 In looking at Ms. Vargas’ request to strike a strike under Romero, which could have cut her sentence by twenty years or more, the trial court was advised she twice violated parole while serving time for the earlier strikes and committed another crime in 2007, trespassing.
 The court also was aware that methamphetamine paraphernalia was found with the items recovered in the present (2008) burglary.

-The trial court denied Vargas’ “Romero” motion, finding there was no rule of automotive dismissal of all strikes arising from the same act.
+The trial court denied Vargas’ “Romero” motion, finding there was no rule of automatic dismissal of all strikes arising from the same act.
 The judge then imposed an indeterminate sentence of thirty years to life.

 The Second Appellate District Court rejected this argument, distinguishing each case cited by Vargas.
 The Appellate Court, in People v.
 Darlene Vargas (2012 DJDAR 7379), agreed that each case cited by Vargas suggested striking a strike is likely or common when the strikes arise from the same event.
 However, the Appellate Court stopped short of agreeing with Vargas that the order striking a strike would be automatic or compulsory for the trial court.
 Such a rule would eviscerate the very purpose of the Three Strikes Law and would erase the role of a trial court to evaluate the defendant’s intervening criminal history.
 Instead, the Appellate Court held that such an order still rested in the sound discretion of the trial judge.